kubermatic/docs/content/kubermatic/v2.13/advanced/user_settings/_index.en.md

 The user settings view is devided into two columns:
 The left side contains all account details, such as the name and the email of the user, whereas the right side lists all possible settings that a user can make.

   * `Items per page` will change the number of visible items per page in a table.
-It will be applied to all tables within kubermatic.
+It will be applied to all tables within KKP.

 All settings changes are saved asynchronously, and the saves are confirmed by the green confirmation icons next to changed settings.
 Changes are automatically populated to all opened instances of the application.